 Caleb grew up in Boulder but was born in New York.
-He has been offering his expertise to the ReSource Boulder Yard for a year now.
-Before joining the ReSource team Caleb worked for Sutherlands Lumber Yard where his passion for helping customers all begin.
-In his free time Caleb relaxes by building houses out of Lincoln Logs and enjoying a nice cold Avery Old Jubilation beverage.
+He has been offering his expertise to the ReSource Boulder Yard for over a year.
+Before joining the ReSource team Caleb worked for Sutherlands Lumber Yard where his passion for helping customers all began.

 |Senior Manager ReSource Boulder